Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Algorithm and Main Result

 A tensor $\calX\in\R^{n\times n\times n}$ is said to be of multilinear rank $\vr = (r_1, r_2, r_3)$ if $\rank\lb \calM_i(\calX)\rb = r_i$ for $i = 1,2,3$.
-That is, $r_i$ is the rank of the mode-$i$ matricization of $\calX$.
 It is evident that $1\leq r_i\leq n$ for $i=1,2,3$.
 It is well known that SVD can be used to find the best low rank approximation of a matrix.
-In contrast, computing the best low rank approximation of a tensor is an NP hard \cite{hillar2013most} problem.
-That being said, there exists a higher order analogue of SVD, known as Higher Order Singular Value Decomposition (HOSVD) \cite{de2000multilinear}, which is able to return a quasi-optimal approximation; see Algorithm~\ref{alg: hosvd}.
+In contrast, computing the best low rank approximation of a tensor is an NP hard \citep{hillar2013most} problem.
+That being said, there exists a higher order analogue of SVD, known as Higher Order Singular Value Decomposition (HOSVD) \citep{de2000multilinear}, which is able to return a quasi-optimal approximation; see Algorithm~\ref{alg: hosvd}.
 HOSVD first estimates the principle factor matrices of each mode by an SVD trunctation of the corresponding matricization, and then formulates the core tensor by multiplying $\calX$ by the transpose of the factor matrix along each mode.
-Denoting by $\calH_{\vr}(\calX)$ the output of HOSVD, there holds \cite{de2000multilinear}
+Denoting by $\calH_{\vr}(\calX)$ the output of HOSVD, there holds {\citep{de2000multilinear}}

-Note that when $\calX$ is already of multilinear rank $\vr$, HOSVD returns the exact Tucker decomposition of $\calX$. {\LinesNumberedHidden
+Note that when $\calX$ is already of multilinear rank $\vr$, HOSVD returns the exact Tucker decomposition of $\calX$.